The differences between credit card versus debit card - NAB

 Credit cards can have high monthly or annual fees, which will differ depending on the type of credit card you choose.
 You may also be charged a late payment fee if you miss your repayment, and be charged interest on purchases if you don't repay the balance in full.

-If you're planning to travel and use your card overseas, some credit and debit cards will incur additional fees, such as an international transaction fee.
-It’s a good idea to check what those fees are so you can stay on top of your finances while you’re away.
+Note that if you're planning to travel and use your card overseas, some credit and debit cards will incur additional fees, such as an international transaction fee.

 If you’re saving for a big purchase like a house or a new car, your creditworthiness will play a big role in how much money your financial provider will lend you.